FlorentRu/AI-Powered-IVR-Prototype-Leveraging-LLM-for-Customer-Service/README.md

 - Generates a response, and
 - Converts that response back into speech.

-The system is designed to run in a Google Colab environment, making it easy to prototype and test conversational interactions in an online business context.
+The system is designed to run in a Python environment, making it easy to prototype and test conversational interactions in an online business context.

 ## Table of Contents